NirGeron/Offline_Navigator/README.md

 # Offline Navigator

-Offline Navigator is a Python-based application designed to simulate and test navigation on a map using A* algorithm for pathfinding.
+Offline Navigator is a Python-based application designed to simulate and test navigation on a map using A BFS algorithm for pathfinding.
 The application uses Pygame for the graphical interface and Matplotlib for visualizing the paths on the map.

 ## Features

 - Load a black-and-white map image and convert it into a binary matrix.
 - Select start and end points on the map to find the shortest path using the A* algorithm.
 - Visualize the path on the map.
-- Save the path with direction changes and followed directions to CSV files.
+- Save the path with direction changes and followed directions to CSV files
+- Parsing the path direction CSV for offline navigator
+-

 ## Installation